stanly-johnson/Matrix.h/README.md

 Matrix.h
 ========

-A header file for dealing with Matrix Operations in C
+A collection of functions for dealing with Matrix Operations in C